Wellbeing Trends 2022: key themes from our latest report

 This year’s World Mental Health Day carries the theme Mental Health for all: Greater Investment – Greater Access.

-To not just survive but thrive, businesses need clarity and stability.
-They need to be able to think creatively and strategically in order to create a new way of working that can flex with the times.
+Businesses need to be able to think creatively and strategically in order to create a new way of working that can flex with the times.

 Parenthood during the pandemic has been a polarising experience.
 Juggling work alongside household pressures has seen a decline in mental health, with parents now the most likely to prioritise work-life balance in future roles.